Skip to Main Site Navigation Skip to Content Skip to Footer

 Why Study Computer Science at Eastern?

-Students in Eastern’s Computer Science major develop essential skills needed in the competitive job market and are ready to adapt to and succeed in a fast-changing global landscape.
+Students in Eastern’s Computer Science major develop essential skills required for careers in computing and are ready to adapt to and succeed in a fast-changing global technology landscape.
 Graduates apply their acquired knowledge and computational skills to solve real-world problems in a variety of occupations.
 Critical thinking and adaptive learning are fostered inside and outside the classroom by faculty who are committed to high quality teaching and their own professional development.
-Specialized courses include artificial intelligence, data mining and genomic data analysis.
-The Computer Science minor is also available to other majors.
+Faculty offer specialized courses in the areas of artificial intelligence, cybersecurity, data mining, and genomic data analysis.
+Two degree options are available.
+The B.S. degree is a traditional Computer Science degree that has a greater emphasis on mathematics and engineering, while the B.A. degree is designed for students who are interested in applied computing and the flexibility of a more interdisciplinary experience through elective courses in business, science, and the humanities.

 Professor in front of projection